Gatlink/RhythmAndBlade/README.md

 # Controls

 ## play
+Only playable on window.
+Just double click on 'launch.bat' to launch the game.
 Play with a Xbox 360 controller (has not been tested with other types of controller):
 - Left stick to move
 - A to jump